 There were many encouraging signs for UMBC as Coach Thomas and his staff look ahead.
 Post Cody Joyce earned America East Second Team honors and gives the Retrievers a solid presence inside as the Retrievers rebuild their front court.
 A pair of freshman guards, Jourdan Grant and Malcolm Brent, logged many productive minutes and Grant was tabbed to several All-Rookie teams by various publications.
 Moreover, the staff brought in a deep and talented group of new Retrievers, many of whom are expected to immediately impact the program.

-With the victory over eventual America East champion Albany on February 12, 2014, UMBC secured its ninth victory, the most for a Retriever side since the 2008-09 team won 15 games.
+The tough 2014-15 campaign temporarily slowed Coach Thomas' building of the program.
+In February of 2014, UMBC defeated eventual America East champion Albany to secure its ninth victory, the most for a Retriever side since the 2008-09 team won 15 games.
 The Retrievers also played a school-record five overtime contests, tying an NCAA Division I mark by playing four consecutively, and could have easily entered America East play at or better with a .500 mark or better.

 The Retrievers also did a much better job of protecting its home court in 2013-14, posting an 8-5 record at home.
 Defensively, UMBC led the America East Conference in steals and fell just 12 steals short of setting a new single-season school record.

 In 2012-13, despite losing three post players due to injury, Coach Thomas and his staff led the cohesive Retrievers to a victory over third-seeded Hartford in the quarterfinals of the league championships, and led Vermont for much of the first 32 minutes of play before bowing in the semis.
 Despite the loss of the primary interior presence of their defense, the Retrievers allowed five less points per game (71.5) than they did in the previous season.